 It is understood that this manual may be translated into another language.
 In the event of any discrepancy, the English version shall prevail.

 BRP disclaims liability for all damages and/or injuries resulting from the improper use of the contents.
-We strongly recommend that any services be carried out and/or verified by a highly skilled professional mechanic.

 INTRODUCTION